ktorn/completium-landing/docs/dapp-tools/tools4.md

 import DappButton from '../DappButton';
 import Link from '@docusaurus/Link';

 The Dapps require an admin account and one (or several) user accounts to be tested.
-This page explains how to retrieve the admin faucet file, and how to create a new user test account.
+This page explains how to retrieve the admin faucet file, and how to download a faucet account for test.

 ## Admin account